Oil Based Stain Vs Water Based Stain for Decks

 Start by cleaning the deck thoroughly.
 Remove dirt, dust, and old finish.
 Use a deck cleaner or mild soap with water.
 Let the surface dry completely before staining.

-For oil-based stains, use natural bristle brushes or a paint sprayer.
+For oil-based stains, use natural bristle brushes or a sprayer.
 These tools help the stain soak into the wood.
 For water-based stains, synthetic brushes or rollers work best.
 They spread the stain evenly over the surface.

 Wear gloves and old clothes to protect yourself.
 Cover plants and nearby areas to avoid stains.
 Stir the stain well to mix the color and oils or water.